Teo-Asinari/ML_DIY/README.md

 # ML_DIY
-Some toy implementations of various AI topics for self-study.
+A toy implementation of backpropagation on a simple MLP.
 By Teo Asinari